SD-WAN Headend Design Guidelines

 Recommended Production Analytics Deployment

-To provide geographical resilience and also to provide disaster recovery, you can add a second Versa Analytics cluster, as illustrated in the figure below.
+To provide geographical resilience and for disaster recovery, you can add a second Versa Analytics cluster.
+You can set one cluster as a primary and the other as a secondary in the following redundant configurations.

 Analytics Cluster Redundancy Options

-For cluster redundancy, you can configure a primary and secondary cluster in either active/active or active/standby mode.
+You can configure a primary and secondary cluster in active-active or active-standby mode, or configure the secondary cluster for log redundancy only.
 We recommend that primary and secondary clusters run in separate datacenters.
-We do not recommend you separate the nodes a single cluster across multiple regions due to latency/performance issues.
+We do not recommend you separate the nodes a single cluster across multiple regions due to latency and performance issues.
 Running separate clusters per region helps manage these clusters independently and avoid downtime for storing and retrieving data during maintenance and node failures.

 You can configure pairs of Analytics clusters in the following modes:

-- Full Redundancy in Active/Active Mode—In this configuration, primary and secondary clusters have identical numbers of analytics, search, and log forwarder nodes.
+- Full Redundancy in Active-Active Mode—In this configuration, primary and secondary clusters have identical numbers of analytics, search, and log forwarder nodes.
 VOS devices are configured to send logs to both these independent clusters simultaneously.
-For detailed information about configuring clusters in active/active and active/standby mode, see Configure a Secondary Cluster for Log Collection.
+For detailed information about configuring clusters in active-active mode, see Configure a Secondary Cluster for Log Collection.

 - Advantages: